christyheaton/PyLadies_Presentation/slides.md

 # Fixes

-## Used FME Universal Translator.
+## Used FME Universal Translator
 ![alt text](assets/Fixes1_1.png "Fixes1_1")

-## Split tables up and modified script.
+## Split tables up and modified script
 ![alt text](assets/Fixes1_2.png "Fixes1_2")![alt text](assets/Fixes1_3.png "Fixes1_3")

-## Took smaller roads from Line table.
+## Took smaller roads from Line table
 ![alt text](assets/Fixes1_4.png "Fixes1_4")

-## Changed tags on roads and water.
+## Changed tags on roads and water
 water is not null or waterway = 'riverbank' or waterway = 'channel' or waterway = 'fishing_lake' or waterway = 'lake' or waterway = 'moat' or waterway = 'mill_pond' or waterway = 'pond' or waterway = 'reservoir' or waterway = 'river' or waterway = 'stream' or waterway = 'water' or waterway = 'waterfall' or waterway = 'yes' or 'waterway' = 'weir' or waterway = 'marina' or waterway = 'mooring' or "natural" like '%bay%' or  "natural" like '%water%' or  "landuse" = 'reservoir'

 ![alt text](assets/Prob6_2.png "Prob6_2")

-## Used Points of Interest from customer list.
+## Used Points of Interest from customer list
 ![alt text](assets/Fixes2_1.png "Fixes2_1")

-## Obtained place names from another source.
+## Obtained place names from another source
 ![alt text](assets/Fixes2_2.png "Fixes2_2")